 5. Contact the Network Provider

-If, after implementing a few of the troubleshooting tips mentioned here, you still see that Your SIM has sent a text message error, reach out to your service provider.
-Register a complaint regarding the issue.
+If, after implementing a few of the troubleshooting tips mentioned here, you still see that Your SIM has sent a text message error, contact your service provider and register a complaint regarding the issue.

 6. Reset the Network Settings

-You may also opt for resetting the network settings.
-It is considered the last resort to fix the network issues on the iPhone.
+You may also opt to reset the network settings.
+This is considered the last resort for fixing network issues on the iPhone.

 1. Go to Settings > General > Transfer or Reset iPhone.